webbyrom/kalys/wp-content/plugins/royal-elementor-addons/readme.txt

 [Mega Menu Widget](https://royal-elementor-addons.com/elementor-mega-menu-widget/?ref=rea-wpo-pp-details-tab) - A free Mega Menu Widget.
 Use any elementor addons to display inside megamnu.
 We have developed a Page list widget, especially for megamenu which helps quickly display all pages in megamenu items.
 Also, Custom page badges can be set with megamenu page list widget.
 Our widget supports Horizontal and Vertical megamenu layouts.
 Some of the PRO features: Load Megamenu SubMenu Items with Ajax for maximum page speed scores, Add Icons and Badges to mega menu items, Set Submenu width to Automatically Fit to Section width where mega menu widget is placed, Display Mobile Menu sub-items as Mega Menu Item or WordPress Default Sub Item, Mobile Menu Off-Canvas Layout, Megamenu SubMenu Width option, Advanced Link Hover Effects: Slide, Grow, Drop, Mega menu SubMenu Entrance Advanced Effects, Mobile Menu Button Custom Text option.

+== 36.
+Elementor Instagram Feed Widget ==

+[Instagram Feed Widget](https://royal-elementor-addons.com/?ref=rea-wpo-pp-details-tab) - The Instagram Feed Widget allows you to showcase your Instagram posts in various ways directly from your account.
+You have the flexibility to personalize the feed style, color, content, and more.
+The widget provides a range of styles to choose from, including: a photo-only feed, list style, photo list with hover, posts with a card layout, overlay feed, carousel layout, gallery masonry layout, and a feed with a profile link.

+== 37.
+Twitter Feed Widget ==

+[Twitter Feed Widget](https://royal-elementor-addons.com/?ref=rea-wpo-pp-details-tab) - Showcase images, profiles, and tweets seamlessly on your website with the Twitter Feed Widget.
+You have the ability to tailor the styles, layout, cover photo, header, dashboard, and more with the Twitter Feed Addon.
+The addon provides multiple styles to choose from, including cover photo style, masonry style, masonry style with multiple columns, grid style with a cover photo, carousel and slider style feed, and the ability to display a follow button.

 == Checkout other widgets on our demo page ==